-Matt Stonehouse is a Melbourne based musician, composer and instrument maker currently based at the Montsalvat artist colony in Eltham, Victoria.
-He is Australia’s foremost percussionist of Arabic and Turkish styles of drumming and is featured on more than forty albums of both local and international artists.
-In addition to percussion, Matt is a highly regarded guitarist, mandolin and mandocello player and uses these instruments when composing- this can be heard on his 2016 vinyl album release, ‘Rosie’s point of view.‘
+Matt Stonehouse is a Melbourne based musician, composer and instrument maker.
+He specialises in Arabic and Turkish styles of drumming and is featured on more than forty albums of both local and international artists.
+In addition to percussion, Matt is a highly regarded guitarist, mandolin and mandocello player and uses these instruments when composing.
+This can be heard on his 2016 vinyl album release, ‘Rosie’s point of view.‘

 During 2001-2003 Matt undertook the first of four study trips to Turkey and spent an additional three months in Isfahan, Iran studying with two master musicians: Sara Fotros and Feridoun Farahani.
 He also studied under Spanish frame drummer Javier Morielis whilst based in Scotland.
 In 2010 he studied Daholla (goblet shaped drum) with Ercin Kacaimamoglu in Istanbul.

 Matt is the author of the book ‘Percussion of the Arabic world and beyond.‘ It was the books popularity that was the impetus for creating the ‘fingers of fury‘ online drumming school/community.
-This online school continues to be a training ground for hundreds of percussion students and professional musicians from all over the world including the Middle East.
+This online school continues to be a training ground for hundreds of percussion students and professional musicians from all over the world.
 The website boasts almost two hundred tutorial videos and short courses in both Arabic and Turkish style drumming and challenges the way students structure their practice routines.

-In 2010, Matt directed and produced his first feature length documentary ‘The Rhythmic East.‘ This self funded film crew travelled through Egypt, Jordan, Syria, Turkey and Greece filming and collaborating with local musicians from each region.
+In 2010, Matt directed and produced the feature length documentary ‘The Rhythmic East.‘ This self funded film crew traveled through Egypt, Jordan, Syria, Turkey and Greece filming and collaborating with local musicians from each region.
 The film gained three international film festival official screenings.